 Oregon Workers’ Compensation Insurance Costs

 Insurers base workers’ compensation premiums on the work performed, payroll, and losses because these are a good indicator of whether an employer will file a claim.
-The average Oregon employer pays $1.12 per $100 of payroll, according to the National Association of Social Insurance, but premiums range between $0.83 and $10.46 per $100.
+The average Oregon employer pays $1.00 per $100 of payroll, according to the National Association of Social Insurance, but premiums typically range between $0.83 and $10.46 per $100.

 To determine Oregon workers’ compensation premiums, carriers start by assigning business class codes according to industry.
 The state publishes the rates for every class code in January.
 This “pure rate” is multiplied by a loss cost multiplier (LCM) that is developed by each insurer and filed with the state.
 This is why workers’ compensation premiums often vary greatly among insurers.